 Are Bleeding Gums Normal?

-Bleeding gums are not normal.
-If you notice bleeding gums during brushing or flossing, you may want to schedule a visit to our Morristown dentist office.
+Bleeding gums are a common symptom, but you should never consider them normal.
+If you notice bleeding gums during brushing or flossing, you may want to visit our Morristown dentist office.

-At Morristown Cosmetic Dentistry, Dr. Victor Gittleman offers new and existing patients advanced treatment options for gum disease.
+At Morristown Cosmetic Dentistry, Dr. Victor Gittleman offers advanced treatment options for gum disease to new and existing patients.
 During a comprehensive dental exam, Dr. Gittleman can assess your teeth and gums and recommend the most appropriate solution for your dental needs.

 The Signs of Gum Disease

-Gum disease is often referred to as the silent disease because it doesn’t always produce symptoms.
-That is why it is important for patients to visit the dentist at least twice a year for routine gum disease screenings.
+Gum disease is often called the silent disease because it doesn’t always produce symptoms.
+That is why patients need to visit the dentist at least twice a year for routine gum disease screenings.
 Our team can examine the teeth and gums to determine if gum disease is present.

 Understanding the signs of gum disease can help you get one step closer to the care you need.